Gursian Piran: Demography

 According to the report published by Census India in 2011, Gursian Piran has a total number of 196 houses and population of 1000 of which include 545 males and 455 females.
 Literacy rate of Gursian Piran is 73.46%, lower than state average of 75.84%.
 The population of children under the age of 6 years is 92 which is 9.20% of total population of Gursian Piran, and child sex ratio is approximately 614 lower than state average of 897.

-Most of the people are from Schedule Caste which constitutes 61.70% of total population in Gursian Piran.
+Most of the people are from the Schedule Caste which constitutes 61.70% of total population in Gursian Piran.
 The town does not have any Schedule Tribe population so far.

 As per census 2011, 388 people were engaged in work activities out of the total population of Gursian Piran which includes 330 males and 58 females.
 According to census survey report 2011, 84.79% workers describe their work as main work and 15.21% workers are involved in marginal activity providing livelihood for less than 6 months.